yatri1609/Python-Basics-Webinar/README.md

 1. [Click here to download Python Anaconda](https://www.anaconda.com/products/individual).
 Scroll down to the "Anaconda Installers" section and click the "Graphical Installer" option that corresponds to your operating system.

-2. If you are using Terminal (Mac) or GitBash (PC), you can pip install the necessary packages by typing:
+2. If you are using Terminal (Mac/Linux) or GitBash (PC), you can pip install the necessary packages by typing:

 `$ pip install pandas numpy matplotlib jupyter`